Midland Bank (Bangladesh)

-Midland Bank Limited is a fourth generation private commercial bank in Bangladesh.
+Midland Bank PLC. is a fourth generation private commercial bank in Bangladesh.
 Nilufer Zafarullah is chairperson of the bank.
 Md Ahsan-uz Zaman, is the managing director and CEO of Midland Bank Limited.

 History

 Midland Bank Limited was established on 20 March 2013.
 It was one of nine 4th generation bank approved all of whom have strong ties with Awami League, the government party.
 Bangladesh Bank approved Midland Bank Limited on the condition that the bank would eventually list on the stock market.

 Md Ahsan-uz Zaman joined Midland Bank Limited in July 2014 as its chief executive officer and managing director.

 In 2018, defaulted loans of Midland Bank Limited rose from 220 million taka to 650 million taka.